Depo-Provera® Hormonal Injections

 - Possible bone mineral loss which is usually reversible

 If you get any of these side effects, talk with your health care provider.
-It is important for you to know that most women will have very irregular periods, especially during the first 6 months.
+It's important for you to know that most women will have very irregular periods, especially during the first 6 months.

 Should I be worried about my bones while I am on Depo-Provera®?

 Researchers have found that teens are more likely to lose bone density while taking Depo-Proveracalcium in your diet, take a multivitamin or 400 to 800 units of vitamin D each day, get lots of weight-bearing exercise, and maintain a healthy weight (don't be too thin).
 Talk to your health care provider about all options for birth control, especially after you have been on Depo-Provera® for 2 years or you have a strong family history of low bone mass (osteoporosis).
-If you are 18 years old or older, there is much less concern about Depo-Provera but you should still take in calcium and vitamin D and get plenty of exercise.
+Patients at risk for osteoporosis should consider using an alternative form of contraception.
+If you're 18 years old or older, there's much less concern about Depo-Provera but you should still take in calcium and vitamin D and get plenty of exercise.
 No matter how old you are, make sure not to smoke while on hormones., however, bone density fortunately improves in most women after they stop Depo-Provera .
 Girls also lose bone mass during pregnancy so each young woman needs to think about the risks of pregnancy compared to the benefit of effective birth control with Depo-Provera .
 Your teen years, especially the years you are going through puberty (11 to 15 years), are particularly important for you to gain bone density.
 So until we know more, the best advice is to use Depo-Provera at least two years after you start your menstrual periods, take in 1300 mg of

 Should I be worried if I stop getting my menstrual period while I am on Depo-Provera®?

 No. Many women stop having their menstrual periods after about 6-12 months of getting Depo-Proverainjections.
 This is no reason to worry.
-It's not a medical problem.
+It's not a medical problem and it does not mean you are pregnant.
 It just means that your ovaries are resting, and the lining in your uterus does not grow.
 So there is no menstrual bleeding.
 You will get your menstrual period back within 6-18 months after you stop taking the Depo-Provera injections.

 Can any woman get Depo-Provera® injections?